Mike’s Top Ten of 1949

 Too Late for Tears

-11-20: Adam’s Rib, The Barkleys of Broadway, Criss Cross, Hardly a Criminal, Holiday Affair, It’s a Great Feeling, Kind Hearts and Coronets, Sands of Iwo Jima, The Small Black Room, Twelve O’Clock High
+11-20: Adam’s Rib, The Barkleys of Broadway, Criss Cross, Hardly a Criminal, The Hasty Heart, Holiday Affair, It’s a Great Feeling, Kind Hearts and Coronets, A Letter to Three Wives, The Small Black Room

 Tier two: The Adventures of Ichabod and Mr. Toad, Adventures of Don Juan, Beyond the Forest, The Big Steal, Champion, Home of the Brave, I Shot Jesse James, Little Women, On the Town, Pinky, The Reckless Moment, Reign of Terror, The Set-Up, She Wore a Yellow Ribbon, Shockproof, The Stratton Story, Take Me Out to the Ball Game, Tension, Under Capricorn, Whisky Galore